 To help take the pressure off on these seemingly “straightforward” short assignments and speed up the process, give your writers a reasonable timeframe and build into it a review by one or two more experienced team members.
 This enables your writers to put together a fairly finished draft for review and editing—and it helps them agonize less over every word.
 At the end of the day, the more eyes on the text before its live, the quicker it’s well-written.

-A less talked about subject is the magnitude of hitting upon the right tone and style to put forth an appropriate image and message, considering the times we’re living in.
+A less talked about subject is the magnitude of hitting upon the right tone and style.
+Delivering an appropriate image and message is as important as ever.
 It matters even for the seemingly immutable professional services sector.
 All clients—existing and prospective—have been at least indirectly affected by the toll the pandemic has taken.
 As such, they expect to see copy that isn’t flippant, overly formal or casual or oddly upbeat.
-At the same time, try to avoid defaulting to overly officious or dense prose, in a bid to appear tactful and appropriately sensitive.
+At the same time, try to avoid defaulting to overly officious or dense prose.
 It’s like all of a sudden, unforced errors are how you win a grand slam instead of match-point shots.

-Remember in communications and content marketing positive statements are more persuasive than rigid, procedural-sounding ones.
-Consider this regardless of whether it’s thought leadership, photo taglines, image headings or any perfunctory communique.
-You can get a lot of return out of a gently worded message expressing that responses to customer requests may take longer than before.
-I can’t tell you how caught off guard I’ve been when a firm says nothing about stuff like this, even though it’s operating differently today.
-On the flip side, companies who’ve communicated this well have stuck in my mind—in a good way—when I’m the client.
+Remember in communications and content marketing, positive statements are more persuasive than rigid, procedural-sounding ones.
+Consider this regardless of whether it’s thought leadership, photo taglines, image headings or any perfunctory communiqué.
+A gently worded message expressing that responses to customer requests may take longer than before goes a long way.
+I can’t tell you how caught off guard I’ve been when a firm says nothing about stuff like this.
+On the flip side, companies who’ve done this well stick around—in a good way.